microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/industrydata-overview.md

 ### Data domain

 The **dataDomain** property defines the type of data being imported and determines the common data model format it will be stored in.
-Today the only supported **dataDomain** is `educationRostering`.
+Today, the only supported **dataDomain** is `educationRostering`.

 ### Reference Definitions

 **referenceDefinition** represents an enumerated value.
 Each supported industry domain receives a distinct collection of default and customers can further customize them by overriding default values or adding new values to the tenant.

-**referenceDefinition** are used extensively throughout the system, both for configuration and validating data during transformation.
+**referenceDefinitions** are used extensively throughout the system, both for configuration and validating data during transformation.

 Each **referenceDefinition** uses a composite identifier of `{referenceType}-{code}`.
 The approach provides a more natural developer experience as most code values are defined by a standards body, and will be recognizable to developers in that industry domain.